executablebooks/sphinx-book-theme/docs/configure.md

 ## Customize CSS

-To customize the look of your site further, you can cusomize your CSS stylesheets, as described in the [ReadTheDocs Docs](https://docs.readthedocs.io/en/stable/guides/adding-custom-css.html#adding-custom-css-or-javascript-to-sphinx-documentation).
+To customize the look of your site further, you can customize your CSS stylesheets, as described in the [ReadTheDocs Docs](https://docs.readthedocs.io/en/stable/guides/adding-custom-css.html#adding-custom-css-or-javascript-to-sphinx-documentation).

 First, create a CSS file and place it in `_static/custom.css`.